Spectral Embedding via Chebyshev Bases for Robust DeepONet Approximation: Summary

 \section{Summary}

 This work introduced the Spectral-Embedded DeepONet (SEDONet), a Chebyshev-enhanced operator-learning architecture tailored to PDEs on bounded and non-periodic domains.
-By replacing the standard coordinate-input trunk with a fixed tensor-product Chebyshev dictionary, SEDONet injects a non-periodic spectral prior that strengthens the representation of boundary layers, steep gradients, and stiff spatio-temporal features.
-The branch network remains unchanged, preserving the original DeepONet framework and adding no trainable parameters.
-As summarized in Table~\ref{tab:relL2}, SEDONet achieves the lowest relative $\ell_2$ error across all five benchmark families, elliptic, parabolic, advective-diffusive, and chaotic, consistently outperforming both a tuned DeepONet and the Fourier-Embedded DeepONet (FEDONet).
-On canonical non-periodic problems such as 2-D Poisson, Burgers, and advection-diffusion, the Chebyshev trunk yields noticeably sharper reconstructions and more accurate boundary resolution, while for Lorenz–96 and Allen-Cahn it provides improved temporal stability and reduced long-time drift.
+By replacing the standard coordinate-input trunk with a fixed tensor-product Chebyshev dictionary, SEDONet incorporates a non-periodic spectral prior that strengthens the representation of boundary layers, steep gradients, and complex spatio-temporal solution structures.
+The branch network remains unchanged, preserving the original DeepONet framework without introducing additional trainable parameters.

-Beyond pointwise error improvements, the accompanying spectral analyses show that SEDONet more accurately reproduces the distribution of energy across scales, particularly in the high-frequency and dissipative ranges where coordinate-input trunks systematically underperform.
-These findings support the broader conclusion that fixed spectral embeddings, Fourier for periodic domains and Chebyshev for bounded intervals, significantly enlarge the effective hypothesis space of DeepONet.
-For non-periodic geometries, Chebyshev embeddings provides a more appropriate inductive bias than sinusoidal features, yielding measurable gains in accuracy, stability, and generalization.
-Consequently, SEDONet provides a simple, modular, and computationally efficient enhancement to neural operator architectures, effectively bridging classical polynomial spectral methods with modern operator-learning frameworks.
+The proposed approach was evaluated on six benchmark problems spanning elliptic, hyperbolic, advection--diffusion, phase-field, chaotic, and Darcy flow systems.
+As summarized in Table~\ref{tab:relL2}, SEDONet consistently achieves the lowest or statistically comparable relative $L^2$ errors across all benchmark problems, outperforming the baseline DeepONet and providing meaningful improvements over the Fourier-Embedded DeepONet (FEDONet).
+On canonical non-periodic problems such as the 2-D Poisson equation, Burgers' equation, the advection--diffusion equation, and Darcy flow, the proposed Chebyshev embedding produces more accurate solution reconstructions and improved representation of boundary and interior solution features.
+For the periodic benchmarks, namely the Lorenz--96 system and the Allen--Cahn equation, SEDONet remains competitive while maintaining comparable or lower prediction errors than the baseline DeepONet.

+Beyond pointwise reconstruction accuracy, the accompanying energy spectrum analyses demonstrate that SEDONet more faithfully reproduces the spectral distribution of the reference solutions, particularly for the non-periodic PDE benchmarks where preserving intermediate- and high-frequency components is essential for accurately representing fine-scale solution structures.
+Furthermore, the additional Chebyshev degree ablation study confirms the robustness of the proposed embedding with respect to the polynomial order, while the extension of the proposed embedding to the Fourier Neural Operator (FNO) demonstrates that the underlying Chebyshev coordinate representation is not limited to the DeepONet architecture and can be effectively incorporated into other neural operator frameworks.